Swayamjimmy/Unbuilt/README.md

-# IdeaForge
+# Unbuilt

 > **Discover your next software project through real community demand.**

-IdeaForge is an AI-powered project discovery platform that helps developers move beyond generic project ideas and discover software opportunities grounded in problems people are actively discussing online.
+Unbuilt is an AI-powered project discovery platform that helps developers move beyond generic project ideas and discover software opportunities grounded in problems people are actively discussing online.

 Instead of asking an LLM:

 > *"Give me some project ideas for machine learning and web development."*

-IdeaForge takes a research-first approach:
+Unbuilt takes a research-first approach:

 1. Understands the developer's interests and preferred technologies.
 2. Generates targeted problem-oriented research queries.